A movement for patients, relatives and carers. Harnessing the patient voice to build confidence in the use of patient data for research and analysis.

 (Text extracted from NHS Digital website, 1st March 2018, available here)

 The National Data Guardian (NDG) for Health and Care has published a report reviewing Dame Fiona Caldicott's first term in the office and looking at her current priorities.
 The publication of the National Data Guardian 2017 report: impact and influence for patients and service users marks just over three years since Dame Fiona was appointed as the first NDG.

 The report sets out a clear case for the independent advice and challenge the NDG role provides to ensure that data collected by the NHS and social care services is properly safeguarded and used appropriately to improve care.
 It reinforces the fundamental requirement of building public trust for successful advancements in health and care based on data sharing.

-The Government published its response to the National Data Guardian’s (NDG) Review of Data Security, Consent and Opt-Outs.
+Government Response to the National Data Guardian’s (NDG) Review (12th July 2017)The Government published its response to the National Data Guardian’s (NDG) Review of Data Security, Consent and Opt-Outs.
 ‘Your Data: Better Security, Better Choice, Better Care’ on 12 July 2017.
 The response is available here: Government Response, 12th July 2017

 Dame Fiona issued an accompanying statement